ylab-hi/ScanExitronLR/test_data/README.md

     AT1G80245	0.647158117957978
     AT2G26030	0.000188791935434085

-We see that isoforms the gene `AT2G26030`  are differentially expressed in exitron reads compared to normal reads.
+The second column is a p-value.
+We see that isoforms in the gene `AT2G26030`  are differentially expressed in exitron reads compared to normal reads.
 To see which transcript specifically is enriched with exitrons, we can use a simple `grep`:

     grep "AT2G26030" *.isoform.*